 If you decide to supplement with magnesium it is important to understand that its complementary partner is calcium.
 So you should use both.
 Typically you would use twice as much elemental magnesium relative to the elemental calcium.
 That ratio works out quite well for most.

 A diet high in sugar can set you up for kidney stones, since sugar upsets the mineral relationships in your body by interfering with calcium and magnesium absorption.
-The consumption of unhealthy sugars and soda by children is a large factor in why children as young as age 5 or 6 are now developing kidney stones.
+The consumption of unhealthy sugars and soda by children is a large factor in why children as young as age five or six are now developing kidney stones.

-One South African study found that drinking soda exacerbates conditions in your urine that lead to formation of calcium oxalate kidney stone problems.
-Sugar can also increase kidney size and produce pathological changes in your kidney such as the formation of kidney stones.
+One South African study2 found that drinking soda exacerbates conditions in your urine that lead to formation of calcium oxalate kidney stone problems.
+Sugar can also increase kidney size and produce pathological changes in your kidney, such as the formation of kidney stones.

 You're more prone to kidney stones if you're bedridden or very sedentary for a long period of time, partly because limited activity can cause your bones to release more calcium.
 Exercise will also help you to resolve high blood pressure, a condition that doubles your risk for kidney stones.
 You can find my comprehensive exercise recommendations, including how to perform highly recommended Peak Fitness exercises, here.

-5. Eat Calcium-Rich Foods (but be careful with supplements)
+- Eat Calcium-Rich Foods (But be careful with supplements)

 It turns out that a diet rich in calcium actually blocks a chemical action that causes the formation of the stones.
 It binds with oxalates (from foods) in your intestine, which then prevents both from being absorbed into your blood and later transferred to your kidneys.